raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 that is performed in service of other client activities.
 Sending keepalive traffic itself is not considered a client activity.
 For a DSO Session to be considered active, it must be carrying something more than just keepalive traffic.
-This is why merely sending a Keepalive Operation TLV does not reset the inactivity timer.
+This is why merely sending a Keepalive TLV does not reset the inactivity timer.

-When sent by a client, the Keepalive Operation TLV MUST have the Acknowledgement bit set.
+When sent by a client, the Keepalive request message MUST be sent as an acknowledged request, with a nonzero MESSAGE ID.
 It resets a DSO Session's keepalive timer, and at the same time requests what the Session Timeout values should be from this point forward in the DSO Session.
-If a server receives a Keepalive Operation TLV without the Acknowledgement bit set then this is a fatal error and the server MUST immediately terminate the connection with a TCP RST (or equivalent for other protocols).
+If a server receives a Keepalive request message with a zero MESSAGE ID then this is a fatal error and the server MUST immediately terminate the connection with a TCP RST (or equivalent for other protocols).

 Once a DSO Session is in progress (see {{details}}) the Keepalive TLV also MAY be initiated by a server.
-When sent by a server, the Keepalive Operation TLV MUST NOT have the Acknowledgement bit set.
+When sent by a server, the Keepalive request message MUST be sent as an unacknowledged request, with the MESSAGE ID set to zero.
 It resets a DSO Session's keepalive timer, and unilaterally informs the client of the new Session Timeout values to use from this point forward in this DSO Session.
-No client response to this unilateral declaration is required.
+No client response to this unilateral declaration is required or allowed.
-If a client receives a Keepalive Operation TLV with the Acknowledgement bit set then this is a fatal error and the client MUST immediately terminate the connection with a TCP RST (or equivalent for other protocols).
+If a client receives a Keepalive request message with a nonzero MESSAGE ID then this is a fatal error and the client MUST immediately terminate the connection with a TCP RST (or equivalent for other protocols).